Strengthen Against Stress

 This box contains an assortment of healthy grains, dark chocolate, antioxidants and polyphenols (micronutrients that naturally occur in plants), which can help decrease inflammation, provide a sweet snack and boost your brain power during finals week.

-Contains: Smartfood Popcorn, Nature Valley Granola Bar, Dark Chocolate Graham Crackers, Dark Chocolate Pomegranate, Blueberry Fig Bar, and Original Fig Bar.
+Contains: Smartfood Popcorn, Nature Valley Granola Bar, Dark Chocolate Graham Crackers, Dark Chocolate Covered Berries, Blueberry Fig Bar, and Original Fig Bar.

 Nut Powered Box